Junyi-Teng/Junyi-Teng.github.io/_pages/about.md

 # <font color="#9C2C23" id="about-me" > About Me </font>
 Here is Junyi Teng(Manchester,滕俊逸)Welcome to my academic homepage!
 I am a third-year student studying Electronic Information Engineering at Fuzhou University and Maynooth University (Ireland) for a dual degree.

-My primary research interest is in Data-centric AI, aiming to explore the role and applications of data across a range of AIGC, pre-training, and downstream tasks.
-Specifically, I am investigating how to facilitate models with more efficient data or annotations and how to construct automated data pipelines for various tasks.
-Recently, I am working on how to use discriminative models and large multi-modal models to improve diffusion models.
+At present I plan to apply for postgraduate courses in the UK.
+I am excited to collaborate with you or engage in discussions on related topics.
+Let's feel the charm of electronics and communication together！

 <!-- # 🔥 News
 - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.